Hotchkiss M201: Description

 For road use the rear axle was driven, power being switchable also to the front axle for off-road use.
-The gearbox provided three forward speeds and one reverse speed for road use, and for off-road use a lower “crawler” ratio was available.
-There was no limited slip differential but the vehicle’s light weight and the available gearing nevertheless provided excellent off-road capability.
+The gearbox provided three forward speeds and one reverse speed for road use, and for off-road use a lower "crawler" ratio was available.
+There was no limited slip differential but the vehicle's light weight and the available gearing nevertheless provided excellent off-road capability.

 The military defined the M201 as a VLTT ('Véhicule Léger Tout Terrain' aka "Light all-terrain vehicle").
 The standard vehicles were mostly used as staff cars or radio cars.

-For use in Northern Africa the company developed a ‘’Sahara“ version, featuring a strengthened chassis, firmer springing at the back, a supplementary tool box under the front grille and a second fuel tank beneath the passenger seat.
+For use in Northern Africa the company developed a "Sahara" version, featuring a strengthened chassis, firmer springing at the back, a supplementary tool box under the front grille and a second fuel tank beneath the passenger seat.
 Before long the vehicle was also adapted for use as a launch vehicle for anti-tank guns or rockets, and some were fitted with surveillance radar dishes.

 History

 Directly after World War II, the French government was presented by the US Army with 22,000 Willys Jeeps and Ford GPWs.
 The objective was to rapidly re-equip the army.
 Only about half of the vehicles were in a usable condition, however, and in 1946 the E.R.G.M.
 (Etablissement de Réserve Générale du Matériel Automobile) began work to make the vehicles usable at a Paris suburb called Maltournée, in what is now the department of Seine-Saint-Denis, to the north-east of Paris.
 The Jeeps in the poorest condition were broken up in order to be used as spare parts.
 However, this quickly created a larger inventory of many spare parts than would ever be used, and work began on building quasi-new Jeeps using the surplus spare parts obtained by breaking up the least usable of the used US-military Jeeps.
-As time progressed, this production process, which continued to operate until 1978, increasingly combined the old parts with new parts acquired for the purpose, each vehicle being a unique blend of Willys, Ford and Hotchkiss components.
+As time progressed, this production process, which continued to operate until 1978, increasingly combined the old parts with new parts acquired for the purpose, each vehicle being a unique blend of Willys, Ford, and Hotchkiss components.

 In the late 1940s the military intended to replace the Hotchkiss M201 from 1949 with the Delahaye VLR, a vehicle that had much in common with the Jeep, but which was newly designed and French.
 The Delahaye was relatively complex, technically, but the French military insisted that this was not a problem for them.
-Nevertheless, by 1955, with just 9,623 of the Delahaye vehicle produced and the Delahaye company itself financially dead, production of the Delahaye VLR was suddenly abandoned very soon after Delahaye ran out of money and its assets fell into the hands of Hotchkiss.
+Nevertheless, by 1955, with just 9,623 of the Delahaye vehicle produced and the Delahaye company itself financially dead, production of the Delahaye VLR was suddenly abandoned very soon after Delahaye ran out of money and its assets fell into the hands of Automobiles Hotchkiss.